 [Whenever the following words are used in this chapter, they shall have the meaning ascribed to them in this section.
 These] The following definitions are intended to clarify but not replace or negate the definitions used in HRS Chapter 205A.
-For the purposes of this chapter, the following words and phrases are defined as follows:
+For the purposes of this chapter, the following words and phrases are defined as follows, unless the context requires otherwise:

-"Agency" means the department of planning and permitting [(DPP), City and County of Honolulu].
+"Agency" means the department of planning and permitting[, City and County of Honolulu].

-"Applicant" includes any individual, organization, partnership, firm, association, trust, estate, or corporation [including any utility], and any agency of the federal, the [state and] State, or county government.
+"Applicant" includes any individual, organization, partnership, firm, association, trust, estate, or corporation [including any utility], and any agency of the federal, [state and] the State, or county government.